 We have always preferred Mates over the P series for being the powerhouse, but this time, P30 Pro gives multiple reasons to change our opinion.

-What P30 Pro camera packs inside?
+Huawei P30 Pro camera specs

-- P30 Pro comes with a set of 4 cameras on the rear; The primary sensor is 40 MP (27 mm) with f/1.6 aperture size and RYYB technique which gathers more light than the traditional RGB.
+- P30 Pro comes with a set of 4 cameras on the rear; The primary sensor is 40MP (27 mm) with f/1.6 aperture size and RYYB technique, which gathers more light than the traditional RGB.
 Huawei calls its SuperSensing camera, and it comes with OIS.

-- The second lens is 20 MP ultrawide with f/2.2 aperture and 16mm focal length.
+- The second lens is 20MP ultrawide with f/2.2 aperture and 16mm focal length.

-- The third is 8 MP telephoto with f/3.4 aperture and 125mm equivalent focal length along with OIS.
+- The third is 8MP telephoto with f/3.4 aperture and 125mm equivalent focal length along with OIS.
 It’s a periscope design that enables a 5x optical zoom and 10x lossless zoom.

 - The fourth camera is TOF 3D sensor that is used for depth mapping.
 Its primary purpose is to create a clear distinction between the subject and the background.

-On the front side it has;
+On the front side, it has;

-- 32 MP f/2.0 wide angle lens right in the notch for selfies
+- 32MP f/2.0 wide-angle lens right in the notch for selfies

 We seriously think Huawei should give us an option to re-arrange these modes and toggle keys on the app interface because sometimes it becomes a nuisance to access a particular mode, especially in the “more” menu.
-In our case, we always had to look at the menu twice to pick the desired option, when we held the phone horizontally.
+In our case, we always had to look at the menu twice to pick the desired option when we held the phone horizontally.

 Standard Wide Camera

 Just above the squarish lens sits the primary 40MP camera that breaks the conventional approach of RGGB; instead, Huawei has introduced RYYB (Red, Yellow, Yellow, Blue) setup.
-Huawei claims it absorbs 40% more light with the new system for better fighting with the low light challenge, and boy; it works marvelously with OIS also onboard, way ahead than last year’s P20 Pro and even knocking out iPhone XS and Galaxy S10 Plus.
+Huawei claims it absorbs 40% more light with the new system for better fighting with the low light challenge, and boy, it works marvelously with OIS also onboard, way ahead than last year’s P20 Pro and even knocking out iPhone XS and Galaxy S10 Plus.

 Ever since Huawei introduced machine learning, it has gone leaps and bounds.
 This newly developed 1/1.7” sensor and the internal algorithms work wonderfully well, and the results are some top-notch images ever produced by a smartphone.

-Huawei P30 Pro does justice to the exposure and contrast in photos even it doesn’t fail in the low light conditions when others struggle.
-We tested the quad camera set up in almost every lighting condition, and the results were beyond our expectations.
+Huawei P30 Pro does justice to the exposure and contrast in photos; even it doesn’t fail in the low light conditions when others struggle.
+We tested the quad-camera set up in almost every lighting condition, and the results were beyond our expectations.
 The balance between dark and bright areas are well balanced, as you can see in the image below:

 Unlike the previous model, Monochrome is not a separate lens, and P30 Pro only relies on the software treatment for B/W photos.

-Huawei P30 Pro confronts the sun or backlit areas quite adequately, the HDR mode or not AI is pretty helpful in such conditions to equally lit the foreground objects.
-Even when the subject is human the skin tones are captured with quite a balance; however, backgrounds turn overexposed.
+Huawei P30 Pro confronts the sun or backlit areas quite adequately; the HDR mode or not, AI is pretty helpful in such conditions to equally lit the foreground objects.
+Even when the subject is human, the skin tones are captured with quite a balance; however, backgrounds turn overexposed.